PaintOnBrush/depthsense-sdk/README.md

 softkinetic depthsense sdk

-files were too big to upload. can't find these files anywhere. luckily i found a copy from a harddrive years ago.
+files were too big to upload. can't find these files anywhere. luckily i found a copy from an old harddrive i used years ago.

 hosting them on google drive